 Treat your signature like what it truly is – advertising real estate.
 It can support your brand, promote your social media pages, provide context, highlight awards, drive website traffic, and more.
 Ultimately, it’s best to keep it relevant, purposeful, and true to you and your company’s image.

 To do that, keep your email signature short and sweet.
 Don’t add too much fluff that draws attention away from your overall message.
 Consider adding social media links to give recipients an easy way to learn more about you and your company.
 Add images to give your email more of a brand identity, or simply add a banner to highlight an important message or call-to-action.
 Finally, be sure your email signature is optimized for mobile, and is styled with a professional look and feel.

 Right Inbox’s Email Signature Feature

-For extra flexibility, you can now use Right Inbox’s new email signature feature.
-Since its recent launch, it’s now possible to create and insert your own sign-offs with just the click of a button.
+For extra flexibility, you can use Right Inbox’s email signature feature.
+Since its launch, it’s now possible to create and insert your own sign-offs with just the click of a button.

 The benefits of the Right Inbox Signature feature

 The best part about the Right Inbox Signature button is that you can create multiple signatures and store them within the Signatures feature.

 If you wear a number of hats day-to-day – perhaps you do a lot of cold emailing but you also use your email account to catch up with friends and family – Right Inbox lets you easily switch between different sign-offs.